Oneplus Android 11 OxygenOS 11

 OnePlus Android 11 Update with OxygenOS 11: Everything You Need to Know

-Besides the competitive price tag, OnePlus phones made headlines because of their OS, the OxygenOS.
-It is considered the closest to stock Android OS by a manufacturer other than Google.
-Some people even prefer the OxygenOS over Google’s stock android found on Pixel devices.
-This seamlessly lightweight OS from OnePlus has a lot of perks and every year it keeps on improving.
-There are a couple of features that OnePlus fans are hoping will come to the next OxygenOS 11 version which is based on Android 11.
+Besides the competitive price tag, OnePlus phones made headlines because of their OS, OxygenOS.
+It is considered the closest to stock Android OS by a manufacturer besides Google.
+Some people even prefer OxygenOS over Google’s stock Android found on Pixel devices.
+This seamlessly lightweight OS from OnePlus has a lot of perks, and every year, it keeps on improving.
+There are a couple of features that OnePlus fans hope will come to the next OxygenOS 11 version, which is based on Android 11.

 When will your OnePlus device get Android 11?

-OnePlus has released Android 11 DP 3 with OxygenOS 11 on August 10 for OnePlus 8 series.
-Initially, technically-inclined community members will test out some of the new features of OxygenOS 11.
+OnePlus released Android 11 DP 3 with OxygenOS 11 on August 10 for the OnePlus 8 series.
+Initially, technically inclined community members will test out some of the new features of OxygenOS 11.
 After fixing major bugs, the company will release a full open beta to all interested OnePlus users.
 The stable Android 11 update with OxygenOS 11 to eligible OnePlus devices will likely be released in October 2020.

-Oneplus keeps it clean when it comes to their UI, OxygenOS.
-They make very few alterations to the official Android version from Google which works in their favour to roll out updates in a short interval of time.
-Even last year around, we witnessed OnePlus being one of the earliest OEMs to roll out Android 10 based OxygenOS 10 for the flagship devices (OnePlus 7 and OnePlus 7 Pro).
+Oneplus keeps it clean when it comes to its UI, OxygenOS.
+They make very few alterations to the official Android version from Google, which works in their favor to roll out updates in a short interval of time.
+Even last year around, we witnessed OnePlus being one of the earliest OEMs to roll out Android 10-based OxygenOS 10 for the flagship devices (OnePlus 7 and OnePlus 7 Pro).

 Android 11 schedule update

 OnePlus also follows on Google’s trend of launching a developer version of new Android followed by beta releases and finally the stable release.
-Now we already have Android 11 developer preview as well as Beta 3.
-So, Android 11 beta developer preview is here for OnPlus 8 series.
-As of now, OnePlus has not come up with a roadmap for stable Android 11 but we can expect in Q3 of 2020.
+Now, we already have Android 11 developer preview as well as Beta 3.
+So, the Android 11 beta developer preview is here for the OnePlus 8 series.
+Currently, OnePlus has not developed a roadmap for stable Android 11, but we can expect it in Q3 of 2020.
 Currently, OnePlus is preparing for beta build rollout to eligible devices.
-Finally, within a few weeks of Google’s official stable Android 11 launch, we will see OnePlus too pushing out an OxygenOS 11 update (based on Android 11) for their OnePlus devices.
+Finally, within a few weeks of Google’s official stable Android 11 launch, we will see OnePlus pushing out an OxygenOS 11 update (based on Android 11) for their OnePlus devices.

 Update October 10: OnePlus 8 and 8 Pro OxygenOS 11 Stable Android 11 is now available.

 Google released the first Android 11 beta for pixel device users in June 2020.
-OnePlus in collaboration with Google was also brought the first beta for OnePlus 8 and OnePlus 8 Pro users.
+OnePlus, in collaboration with Google, also brought the first beta for OnePlus 8 and OnePlus 8 Pro users.
 Now, Google has released its Beta 3 build.
 So, Oneplus is also rolling out the third beta/ developer preview 3 based on OxygenOS 11 to their flagship devices.
 The company may soon provide an early build of Android 11 to other compatible OnePlus devices.
-Please note, this Android 11 beta build is suitable for developers only.
+Please note this Android 11 beta build is suitable for developers only.
 So, do not flash this ROM if you have little to no experience in flashing custom ROMs.

 OnePlus Nord Closed Beta